hapijs/good/API.md

 **This change also allows user to leverage *any* existing transform or write stream in the node ecosystem to be used with good.**

-### Filtering Using Plugin Configs
+### Stream Transforms Using Plugin Configs

-Plugin configs set at the route and request level can be used to drive additional filtering.
-In this example a reporter allows setting a `suppressResponseLog` property.
+To drive route or request level behavior in your stream transform one option is to use the plugin config feature of hapi.
+Here is an example where a plugin config is used to drive a stream transform that will suppress "response" events when `suppressResponseEvent === true`.

-Setting plugin config at route level:
+Setting plugin config at the route level:
 ```js
 var routeConfig = {
     plugins: {